lopez-lab/PyRAI2MD/README.md

  - Neural network training and grid search.
  - Active learning with ML-NAMD trajectories.
  - Support BAGEL, Molcas for QM, and Molcas/Tinker for QM/MM calculations.
- - Support nonadibatic coupling and spin-orbit coupling (Molcas only)
+ - Generalized FSSH and ZNSH with nonadibatic coupling and spin-orbit coupling
+ - Add curvature-driven time-depedent coupling for FSSH

 ## Prerequisite
  - **Python >=3.7** PyRAI2MD is written and tested in Python 3.7.4.
 Older version of Python is not tested and might not be working properly.